 Here, we attempt to replicate some of the work of Beggs & Graddy (2009), who analyze the same Impressionist and Contemporary datasets to test whether the first sale of a painting produces an anchoring effect on its later sales.
-In this research we only consider sale price, but they also run regressions for presale estimate and the probability of sale.
+In this research we only consider sale price, but Beggs &Graddy did also run regressions for presale estimate and the probability of sale.
 As mentioned earlier, they identified resale observations by cross-checking against presale catalogs, so it is not possible for us to entirely replicate their work.
 We therefore make the assumption that duplicate hedonic observations refer to multiple sales of the same item, and run our regressions for the full datasets each.

 Tables 8 and 9 show our results, alongside the original tables of Beggs & Graddy.
 We were able to reproduce the discovery of highly significant anchoring effects in Impressionist art, and the more weakly significant effects in Contemporary art.
 However, our coefficients are not nearly as large, although significant.
-For Impressionist art, a 10% increase in the difference between past price and current hedonic prediction (anchoring) only corresponds to a 1.7% increase in the current sale price (original: 6.2-8.5%), while for Contemporary art this is only a 1.3% predicted increase (original: 5%).
-On the other hand, our regressions show that the residuals from past price (unobserved inputs into past price, such as the thrill of bidding) are much strong than anchoring in the case of Impressionist art (5% increase for Impressionist), which differs from the results of Beggs & Graddy.
+For Impressionist art, a 10% increase in the difference between past price and current hedonic prediction (anchoring) only corresponds to a 1.7% increase in the current sale price (original: 6.2-8.5%), while for Contemporary art, the difference between past price and current hedonic prediction is only a 1.3% predicted increase (original: 5%).
+On the other hand, our regressions show that the residuals from past price (unobserved inputs into past price, such as the thrill of bidding) are much stronger than anchoring in the case of Impressionist art (5% increase for Impressionist), which differs from the results of Beggs & Graddy.
 One explanation could be that the reputation of Impressionist pieces grows over time as these pieces trade ownership across collectors and museums, so that reputation effects tend to drive up buyer demand beyond hedonic value or even past price anchors.
 This would be captured in the past residuals.
 We do find a weaker impact of the past residuals on current price in the case of Contemporary art, a result which is shared by Beggs & Graddy.
 They attribute this to the heavy time-dependent variation in prices in this Contemporary art dataset (not shown here), which suggests past prices would not serve as meaningful anchors.
 We also replicated their discovery of relatively small time coefficients, particularly for Contemporary art.
 This indicates that the specific number of months between sales seems to not be a major influence in determining the current price of a work (at least in the context of resale).
 Finally, our anchoring regressions also share the very high R2 and adjusted R2 values of Beggs & Graddy, indicating that much of the variation in hammer prices is explained by this model.

-In addition to Impressionist and Contemporary art, we also ran their original anchoring regression on our new dataset of recent assorted painting sales (Table 10).
-Because our dataset does not seem to have identifiable multiple sales of the same item, we used the average substitute of an item (constructed as described in our methodology) instead of a past sale.
+In addition to Impressionist and Contemporary art, we also ran Beggs & Graddy’s original anchoring regression on our new dataset of recent assorted painting sales (Table 10).
+Because our dataset does not seem to have identifiable multiple sales of the same item, we used the average substitute of an item (constructed as described in our methodology) instead of a past sale as a point of comparison for the anchoring effect.
 This reduces to running our regression for anchoring cross-effects without the measure of substitution, i.e. the control term Q. Despite this naïve approach that does not control for substitution, we can still discover some insight.